-where $C{xy}(t, f)$ is the cross TF spectrum and $C_x(t, f)$ and $C{\rm v}(t,f)$ are the auto TF spectra, of signals x(t) and y(t), respectively.
-In [8] authors claim that choosing the positive distributions of the Cohen's class, the TFC in (1) maintains the desirable properties of the spectral coherence, in particular, it results to be bounded almost surely by unity (0 for totally uncorrelated signals and 1 for perfect linear correlation).
-In [9] it has been shown how (1) is properly bounded for jointly underspread processes, i.e. process x(t)and y(t) which do not have a widespread TF correlation.
-The main problem for the definition of a TFC based on quadratic distributions and bounded by unity is related to the presence of interference terms (ITs).
+where $C{xy}(t,f)$ is the cross TF spectrum and $C_x(t,f)$ and $C_y(t,f)$ are the auto TF spectra, of signals x(t) and y(t), respectively.
+In [White et al., 1990] authors claim that choosing the positive distributions of the Cohen's class, the TFC in (1) maintains the desirable properties of the spectral coherence, in particular, it results to be bounded almost surely by unity (0 for totally uncorrelated signals and 1 for perfect linear correlation).
+In [Matz and Hlawatsch,2000] it has been shown how (1) is properly bounded for jointly underspread processes, i.e. processes x(t) and y(t) should not have a widespread TF correlation.
+The main problem for the denition of a TFC based on quadratic distributions and bounded by unity is related to the presence of interference terms (ITs).
 Biological signals are often highly correlated in time and frequency (overspread) and a smoothing is needed to suppress ITs, but at detriment of joint TF resolution.
-The main purpose of this communication is to present an estimator for TF coherence based on signal-dependent quadratic TF representations and bounded to one in TF regions of interest.
+The main purpose of this study is to present a robust estimator for TF coherence, which should range between 0 and 1 at least in specific TF regions of interest, based on signal-dependent quadratic TF representations.
 Its suitability for the continuous estimation of the interactions in cardiorespiratory and cardiovascular systems during non stationary conditions is discussed through a simulation study.
 Real data application aiming at exploring the linear relationship between HRV and pulse transit time variability (PTTV) will be also presented.
 The high frequency component (HF, range [0.15-0.4] Hz) of the HRV signal is known to be strictly related to the parasympathetic system, through respiratory sinus arrhythmia (RSA), while the low frequency component (LF,range [0.04-0.15] Hz) of the PTTV signal is thought to be directly affected by sympathetic vasoconstriction.
 The other two components (LF of HRV and HF of PTTV) are not that clearly related to an unique phenomenon.
-The quantification of the linear coupling between HRV and PTTV spectral components during a decrease in the amplitude fluctuations of photopletysmography (DAP), may provide useful information for better understanding how autonomic modulation is reflected in both signals.
+The quantification of the linear coupling between HRV and PTTV spectral components during decrease in the amplitude fluctuations of photopletysmography (DAP), may provide useful information for better understanding how autonomic modulation is reflected in both signals.